 Their $26/month Personal Plan comes with unlimited products, online support, and zero transaction fees.

-On the high end, their $161/month Business Plan comes with more in-house support, which is primarily what they are known for.
+On the high end, their $161/month Business Plan comes with more in-house support.
 A benefit of a Volusion site is that they have an in-house SEO and marketing team that can help with digital marketing and getting visibility on search engines.

 Higher tier plans come with “$100 of quick wins” every month.
 If you’re a store owner, this could be a quick web design fix, SEO optimizations, or other assistance to improve website performance.

 If you want to test them out, you can get started with a 14-day free trial.